Herbert Place: Early life and family

 Place was born in Hunslet, Leeds, to Arthur Place, a boot repairer, and Jane Hawden.
 He was baptised Methodist at three weeks old.
 He married Sarah Emma Storer in 1903 and had a son, John Arthur Place, the next year.
 He later worked in the same profession as his father.

 Playing career

+Club career

 Place made his début for Hunslet in 1900, and went on to make over 400 appearances for the club.